A big part of being successful in business is making sure that your potential customers can find you. This is where SEO comes in.

-How Search Engines Work
+How Do Search Engines Work?

-Think of search engines as answer machines: you type in a question or query, and it gives you answers in the form of resources collected from all over the internet.
-These resources are collated using an algorithm that ranks search results according to their relevant content.
+Think of search engines as answer machines: you type in a question or search queries, and it gives you answers in the form of resources collected from all over the internet.
+These resources are collated using search engine algorithms that rank search results according to their relevant content.

-As much as SEO helps internet users and visitors, it also has a huge potential for helping out your website or business.
+As much as SEO helps internet users and visitors, it also has a huge potential for helping out your website or online business.
 It does this through increasing both the quantity and quality of your website traffic by giving you organic search results.
 Organic search results are earned through good SEO, as opposed to paid search results, or paid ads/advertising.